dClimate/etl-scripts/README.md

 Under each of those directories, there are also various files that correspond to the ETL operations.

 # General ETL Steps
+Using the CPC datasets as an example, these are the general steps that ETLs follow.
 ```mermaid
 graph